colrich/educates-buildservice/workshops/lab-et-workshop-playground/workshop/content/01-workshop-playground.md

 If you are not familiar with how to use the workshop playground skip to the bottom of this page and run through the workshop explaining its usage.

-If you do know how to use the workshop playground, the command to use for bundling and pushing up workshop content to the registry for this workshop environment is:
+If you do know how to use the workshop playground, the command to use for bundling and pushing up workshop content to the registry for this workshop session is:

 {% if ingress_protocol == 'https' %}